-The “Crossroads of the East,” as it is known, New Jersey economy is driven by several different industries with the major league players being manufacturing and distribution.
-It is considered to be the greatest chemical producing state and is home to over 15,000 factories.
+Known as the “Crossroads of the East,”, New Jersey’s economy is driven by several different industries with the major league players being manufacturing and distribution.
+It is considered as the greatest chemical producing state and is home to over 15,000 factories.
 If you register a new company in New Jersey, you can be rest assured that it will be a key player in a growing economy.

 Advantages of setting up an LLC or Corporation

 As a business grows, the economy also grows and vice-versa.
 Ever wondered what factors drive business growth?
-Of course, infrastructure plays a key role for a startup company New Jersey but apart from that, it also depends on the type of business you form like a limited liability company has several advantages over a general partnership.
+Of course, infrastructure plays a key role for a start-up company in New Jersey but apart from that, it also depends on the type of business you form.
+For example, a limited liability company has several advantages over a general partnership.
 Let’s take a quick look at some of the advantages of forming an LLC or a Corporation in New Jersey.

-- Grow New Jersey Assistance Program (Grow NJ): Grow NJ is a program targeted at a startup company New Jersey and you can derive tax credits on job creation and retention.
+- Grow New Jersey Assistance Program (Grow NJ): Grow NJ is a program targeted at start-up companies in New Jersey and you can benefit from tax credits on job creation and retention.
 This incentive program is aimed at strengthening the state’s competitive edge in the global marketplace.
 Businesses may be eligible for tax credits that range from $500 to $5,000 per job, per year; and then there is the bonus credit that ranges from $250 to $3,000 per job, per year.
 More Information

 - Pass through taxation: If you register a new company in New Jersey as an S corporation then the corporation or firm will not pay any income tax.
 Instead, the income or loss of the corporation will be passed on to the stockholders.

-- Sales and Use Tax Exemption (STX) Program: One of the advantages of a startup company New Jersey is the Sales and Use Tax Exemption (STX) Program.
-Eligible that makes specific purchases for renovation and construction of a new business facility or location will be eligible for a sales tax exemption.
+- Sales and Use Tax Exemption (STX) Program: One of the advantages of a start-up company in New Jersey is the Sales and Use Tax Exemption (STX) Program.
+Businesses that make specific purchases for renovation and construction of a new business facility or location will be eligible for a sales tax exemption.
 The exemption is valid on purchase of equipment, machinery, fixtures, furniture and furnishings, and building materials used for the project.

 - Flexible Profit Distribution: An LLC has the benefit of being able to select different ways of distribution of profits.